scpedicini/mtg-quiz/README.md

 ![Blank card](assets/guess.png)

-*As the time ticks down, it will begin to show you letters from the answer.
-If time runs out, or you give up, it will reveal the card.*
+*As the time ticks down, the progress bar will indicate remaining time.
+If the time runs out, or you give up, it will reveal the card.*

 ![Answered Card](assets/answer.png)

+*After answering a set of questions, it will assign the player a ranking according to their proficiency.*

-*You can also play the game online*
+You can also play the game online here:
 [MTG Quiz](https://specularrealms.com/mtgquiz)

 # TODO

+- [ ] Ability to post high-scores
 - [ ] Account for on-screen keyboard for mobiles
-- [ ] Fix autocomplete on mobiles
+- [X] Fix autocomplete on mobiles
-- [ ] Hyperlink canvas to link to WOTC site for card
+- [X] Hyperlink canvas to link to WOTC site for card